kframework/javascript-semantics/README.md

 ----

 Note:
 The applications use a customized version of K, which is not publicly availabile yet.
-It will be available for the artifact evaluation.
+It will be available soon.